-The study of RE helps children to develop critical thinking skills and to acquire the skill of reflection.
-It enables children to broaden their understanding of world faiths, of spirituality and of morality.
+The study of RE helps children to develop critical thinking skills and to acquire the skills of reflection and resilience.
+It enables children to be curious about and inspired by world faiths, spirituality and morality.
 Fundamentally, it leads to greater community cohesion, respect and tolerance.

 At YWJS we want our children to be fully equipped for life in modern Britain by developing respect, awareness, understanding and acceptance for those of other faiths, and those of none.